Former Prime Minister Theresa May announced the Race Disparity Audit in August 2016.

 - how much work is involved in preparing the data for publication?

-The data held by different departments varies greatly in size, consistency and quality.
-There is limited standardisation, and classification of the different ethnicities can differ widely depending on how data was collected, when and by whom.
+The data varies greatly in size, consistency and quality.
+There is limited standardisation, and classification of different ethnicities can differ widely depending on how and when data was collected.
 A common format was needed to ensure trust, quality and value across the content presented on the website.
-Each measure, which relates to an individual web page, is built of a combination of 2 file templates:
+Each data page contains 2 file templates:

 - a data format file, used to populate charts and tables

-- commentary, which explains the facts and figures displayed, and provides caveats, technical details and information on how the data was collected
+- commentary, which explains the facts and figures shown and gives technical details on how the data was collected

-Government departments returned these files for each of the prioritised measures.
-The measures then went through additional checks to ensure their quality and consistency, before being uploaded to the site.
+The data pages went through additional checks to ensure their quality and consistency, before being uploaded to the site.

-The Ethnicity facts and figures website was developed based on extensive user research and the government’s Digital Service Standard.
+The website was developed based on extensive user research and the government’s Service Standard.
 This work has been undertaken in 3 stages:

 - discovery: understand the project scope and identify users